janclemenslab/etho/_sources/tutorial.md.txt

 # Tutorial

 This tutorial shows the structure of a typical rig run: global configuration, protocol, playlist, command-line execution, and output inspection.
-This assumes that you have [installed and initialized](install.rst) `etho`.
+It assumes that you have [installed and initialized](install.rst) `etho` on a Windows rig and are running commands from PowerShell.

 ## Goal